 Where to drink by the water

-From Newcastle to Lake Macquarie and beyond, we’ve got your waterside watering holes sorted for the Summer.
+From Newcastle to Lake Macquarie and beyond, we’ve got your waterside watering holes sorted for the warmer months.

-Ohhh yeah summer has well and truly arrived, and it’s got us thinking; where can I spend my weekends basking in the sun, by the water, with a drink in hand?
+Ohhh yeah the warmer months have well and truly arrived, and it’s got us thinking; where can I spend my weekends basking in the sun, by the water, with a drink in hand?
 If you're asking the same question I’ve got news for you!
 I’ve done all the HARD HARD work, and have tried and tested the best picks around Newcastle, Lake Macquarie and beyond that offer it all!

 On the very top of our list is this little hidden gem that sits on the edge of Lake Macquarie right off of the Pacific Highway in Belmont.
 Crusoe’s has taken FULL advantage of their location, with the massive deck space calling for guests to enjoy a long lunch or afternoon session to take in that gorgeous sunset over Lake Macquarie.

 Also boasting the perfect share menu to keep those grumbly tummy’s at bay, you’ve got to get your hands on the coconut chilli King prawns, the beetroot and goats cheese arancini balls (they’re pink inside!) and of course the lemon pepper squid.
 If you’re after a bit of an indulgent afternoon, we would recommend getting get stuck into the Lake Mac famous Seafood Platter.

 It’s worked up to have quite a reputation in the region and I can tell why.
 The platter is made up of blue swimmer crab, half mornay lobster, fresh Atlantic salmon, creamy garlic prawns, Sydney rock oysters, whole baked baby snapper, and BBQ squid!
 It’s big, and perfect if there’s a few of you wanting to share.